 What is Sjögren syndrome?

-The amount and quality of saliva and tears produced decreases with Sjögren syndrome, leading to a characteristic dry mouth and dry eyes that are referred to as "sicca syndrome."
-Other mucous membranes may also dry out.
-Those with this condition often have a feeling of sand or grit in the eyes, swollen salivary glands, difficulty swallowing, and a decreased sense of taste.
+Sjögren syndrome affects the amount and quality of saliva and tears produced by glands, leading to distinctive features, including a dry mouth and dry eyes, that are referred to as "sicca syndrome."
+Other mucous membranes may also become abnormally dry.
+People with this condition often have a feeling of sand or grit in the eyes, swollen salivary glands, difficulty swallowing, and a decreased sense of taste.

-Sjögren syndrome can affect anyone at any age, but about 90% of those affected are women, the majority of whom are older than 40.
+Sjögren syndrome can affect anyone at any age, but the majority of those afflicted are older than 40, and women are nine times more likely than men to have the disorder.
+It is estimated to be the second most common autoimmune disease, after lupus.
 According to the National Institute of Neurological Disorders and Stroke (NINDS), between 1 and 4 million people in the United States have Sjögren syndrome.

 The cause of Sjögren syndrome is not known, but researchers think it may be a combination of genetic and environmental factors.
 It is thought that a trigger such as a bacterial or viral infection may prompt development of Sjögren syndrome in some people who are genetically predisposed to the disorder.

 The disorder may present as primary or secondary disease, with all cases divided roughly in half between the two:

 - Primary Sjögren syndrome—develops gradually with salivary and tear gland function worsening over time and without any other underlying disorder

 - Secondary Sjögren syndrome—occurs when a person already has an autoimmune disorder, such as lupus, polymyositis, scleroderma, or rheumatoid arthritis